Definition Design Thinking. Description.

 In its new acceptation design thinking literally means thinking like a designer would.
 The process of doing so requires a creative but thorough exploration of human activities and long cycles of prototyping, testing, sometimes rethinking, and refinement of ideas.
 It is fundamental that at any stage no member has the fear that is idea will not be valid or wrong, because any judgment is not tolerated.
 The process of Design Thinking involves 7 main steps:

 - Define.
 Decide what issues have to be solved and their targets.
+If the problem is not really understood it will be hard to design a solution.
 Establish project prioritization.
 Determine project CSFs.
 Create a glossary of terms to avoid misunderstanding from the beginning (since often Cross Functional Teams, with members holding different backgrounds, work on the same project).

 - Research.
 Explore the initial issue and its history.
 Collect analogue cases and consider how they have been solved.
 See: Analogical Strategic Reasoning.
 Get in touch with end-users to establish learning moments for later development.
 Take into consideration business thinkers’ and Opinion Leaders' opinions.